jensflorian/openhab-addons/bundles/org.openhab.binding.km200/README.md

 ### KM 50/100/200

 This Binding is tested on a KM200 but it should work on KM50 and KM100, too.
+It has been sucessfully tesed with MB LANi.

 ### Discovery